Parts of Speech-Grounded Subspaces in Vision-Language Models: Additional results

 Firstly, we include many more examples of the visual disentanglement with the `adjective' and `noun' PoS subspaces and TTIM of \citet{rampas2022paella} in \cref{fig:app:visual-dis1,fig:app:visual-dis2}.

 \paragraph{Visual theme removal}

 As shown in the main paper, the adjective subspace works remarkably well for preventing the imitation of artists' styles in the CLIP-based text-to-image model Paella.
-Some additional examples projecting text prompt's CLIP embedding onto the orthogonal complements of the adjective subspace with $\Pi^\perp_A(\mathbf{z}_T)$ are shown in \cref{fig:app:style-block-additional}.

 However, as stated in the main paper, the adjective subspace orthogonal projection for the task of `style blocking' is overly restrictive in also preventing the description of visual appearance with adjectives.
 We provide in \cref{fig:app:style-block-failures} some examples of this--for example, the `stormy' and `red' visual appearances are removed in \cref{fig:app:style-block-failures} after projection.
 On the other hand, the custom visual theme subspaces can target \textit{specific} visual appearances more precisely--two examples are shown in \cref{fig:app:additional-custom} (following the experimental setup outlined in \cref{sec:app:experimental-details}).

+\paragraph{Polysemy within a single part-of-speech} As described in the limitations, the PoS subspaces cannot disambiguate between polysemous phrases \textit{within} one particular PoS.
+We show in \cref{fig:app:bass-crane} a proof-of-concept result suggesting that the custom visual subspaces can be a means of addressing this.
+In particular, we learn a custom “animal” subspace following the same protocol in Sect.
+3.1.2 of the main paper.
+When projecting CLIP representations of “a photo of a crane” onto this subspace, we produce photos of the bird, rather than of machinery.
+Conversely, projecting the CLIP representation of “A photo of a bass” onto this subspace’s orthogonal complement removes the representation of “bass” as a fish, synthesizing instead just images of bass guitars.